2mol/juricho.me/content/zurich-table.md

 {{ image(url="/img/zurich-table/dovetail-closeup.jpg", text="Dovetail with a deeply inset leg that is heavily tapered towards the bottom.") }}

-Using a couple of these for a few years confirms that you can sit on them, rock back and forth and abuse them in lots of other ways, and they don't seem to mind.
+Using a couple of these tables for a few years now confirms that you can sit on them, rock back and forth and abuse them in lots of other ways, and they don't seem to mind.

 ## make your own